D-Brox/holy-notes/README.md

 - .notebook read [N]: Shows Note given it's number.
 You can use 'last' instead of a number to get the last note
 - .notebook open [N]: Opens the Nth Page of Notebook, with 10 notes/page.
 You can use 'last' instead of a number to get the last page
 - .notebook write [link]: Writes Note given it's message link',
 - .notebook erase [N] please: Erases Note from your Notebook given it's number.
-As a safe measure, added 'please' use 'please' after the number to erase it.
+As a safe measure, use 'please' after the number to erase it.

 ### Some quick notes: